muxinc/strapi-plugin-mux-video-uploader/README.md

 ## 🧑‍⚖️ Permissions

-Currently, anyone with "Super Admin" access to your [Strapi](https://strapi.io/) instance will be able to utilize the plugin for uploading and managing content.
+Currently, anyone with "Super Admin" access to your [Strapi](https://strapi.io/) instance will be able to utilize the plugin for uploading and managing content within the [Strapi](https://strapi.io/) CE version.
+More sophisticated permissions can be defined for [Strapi](https://strapi.io/) Enterprise users using [RBAC](https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/configurations/optional/rbac.html#declaring-new-conditions).

+**Please note**: End Users can only have read operation permissions (`find`, `findOne` and `count`).
+Write operations are not supported due to potential security reasons.

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!

+Developers for this plugin should take a look at the `README_INTERNAL.md` document for details on setting up dev environments.

 If you encounter an error or have questions, please feel free to file inquiries on the [Issues](https://github.com/muxinc/strapi-plugin-mux-video-uploader/issues) page for `strapi-plugin-mux-video-uploader`.